 I have been testing myself and I have realized if I eat fermented foods or veggies before the rest of a meal I generally do not feel nearly as hungry.
 Getting the nutrients my body is looking for is leaving it so it craves less overall.

-Ok so what do you do if you are not a make your own fermented foods kinda lady?
-Don’t worry there is always other options, I have found many great tasting and wonderfully healthy raw fermented veggies here, and believe it or not but my kids will eat this stuff like crazy!
+Ok, so what do you do if you are not a make your own fermented foods kinda lady?
+Don’t worry there are always other options, I have found many great tasting and wonderfully healthy raw fermented veggies here, and believe it or not but my kids will eat this stuff like crazy!

 A thing of the past

 So having a huge amount of pregnancy weight gain can be a thing of the past.
 Yes, staying active helps, a lot!
 However, eating healthier helps a ton too.
 I think to myself how much healthier a glass of home-made raw almond milk or whole lemon lemonade is over the frozen Venti Carmel Macchiato (that I seriously had tons of).

 As I sit here the majority of the way through pregnancy #5 and I can honestly say to this point I have had the least amount of weight gained in any pregnancy.
 I have more energy (which is good the other 4 kiddo’s take a lot of energy!)
 I know I am not done, but unless I plan on gaining a ton, and by that I mean a lot.
 I am set to have the healthiest pregnancy thus far, and I am 10 years older than when I started having babies.
 So the proof is in the choices we make towards health not in our age at all.

 If I had my life to live over, instead of wishing away 9 months of pregnancy, I’d have cherished every moment and realized that the wonderment growing inside of me was the only chance in life to assist God in a miracle. -Erma Bombeck